cabinetoffice/cookie-consent-wp/README.txt

 <p class="govuk-body">You can <a class="govuk-link" href="/preference-centre/">change which cookies you’re happy for us to use</a>.</p>
 <p class="govuk-body">Last updated 18 June 2019</p>

+Lets us know that you’ve seen our cookie message

 == Appendix 3 ==